ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_manticoin.md

 ![Create New Script](../img/scripting/createNewScript.png "Click this to create a new script."){: .center loading="lazy" }

 At this point, the editor will prompt you about a networking state mismatch.
 In Core, non-networked objects can't be children of networked objects so we need to click the button to make **all children networked** to continue.
 Next up we will need to deinstance the template so we can move objects into it.
-Right click the `Manticoin` object in the Heirarchy and hit the "**Abandon Temnplate for Entire Instance**" button and watch how our script is now part of the `Manticoin` in the hierarchy.
+Right click the `Manticoin` object in the Hierarchy and hit the "**Abandon Template for Entire Instance**" button and watch how our script is now part of the `Manticoin` in the hierarchy.
 Now open it up and add the following line of code:

 `script.parent:RotateContinuous(Rotation.New(0, 0, 200))`